Josef Rotter

-Josef Rotter (September 22, 1867–February 1, 1937) was a teacher, illustrator, and editorial cartoonist of German or Austrian origin, most noted for his contribution to the Molla Nasreddin magazine.
+Josef Rotter (September 22, 1867–February 1, 1937) was a teacher, painter, illustrator, and editorial cartoonist of German or Austrian origin, most noted for his contribution to the Molla Nasreddin magazine.

-Early life and education
+Origins and education

 Rotter has been variously described as German, German-born, ethnic German, and Austrian, without German necessarily referring to the German Empire, and with the term Austrian applied to Rotter in a meticulous, largely ethnographic work by Karl August Fischer.
-The town of Jauernig, where Rotter was born on September 22, 1867, was part of the Austro-Hungarian realm until its dissolution, and then Czechoslovakia until 1938.
+The Jauernig region, where Rotter was born on September 22, 1867, was part of the Austro-Hungarian Monarchy until its 1918 dissolution, and then Czechoslovakia until 1938.

 In 1885–6, Rotter enrolled at the Vienna Academy of Fine Arts, which recorded him as a native German speaker and Roman Catholic son of a stuccoist, studying painting under the supervision of Siegmund l'Allemand, August Eisenmenger, Christian Griepenkerl, and Franz Rumpler.

-Rotter is said to have studied also at the Munich Academy of Fine Arts, but his name does not appear in the institution's 1809–1935 student matriculation books.
+Rotter is said also to have studied at the Munich Academy of Fine Arts, but his name does not appear in the institution's 1809–1935 student matriculation books.